 Issues I’ve encountered

 - Speed: Because of the hybrid profile and mid-flex stiffness, this board is not one of the best-performing at making fast carves on hardpack, but it is super fun to carve with.
 Fortunately, this is not the fastest Never Summer board I've tried.
 It’s a little slow on the flats considering it’s ridden shorter than a regular board.
 I’d also say when I start getting above 35 mph, things get a little shaky.
 But that being said, I really dialed in the camber zones and was able to still rip pretty hard and fast on this board.
 If I’m going out on a hard-pack groomer day looking for high-speed carving, I would favor a more traditional camber profile for edge hold.

 Favorite moment with this gear

 I love launching off of rock drops on pow days (10ft or under—I am not that crazy), and had an amazing day this year at Kirkwood, California.
-I found myself holding onto the landings in deep pow better than I ever have in my life because of the Harpoon’s stability and float.
+I found myself holding onto the landings in deep pow better than I ever have in my life because of the Harpoon’s freakish stability and float.
 It truly had unequaled performance in this area.
 Another break-out moment with this board was hitting some pillow lines in the North Bowl at Heavenly!
 This board is so light and poppy off the tail that I was able to glide and pop right through pillow lines, and with it being shorter, I could even pump over smaller boulders and maneuver around with cat-like reflexes when things got hairy.
 My selfie picture (under My take) is of me getting ready to drop into the trees in the North Bowl ready to hit some classic boulder fields!
 I also have a tendency to lean slightly too far forward when I get tired and the tail of this board was very easy to stomp down for that additional lift in the nose to keep me floating.

 Value for the money vs. other options

 Never Summer boards come with a hefty price tag and there is good reason for it.
 If you want a quality board, then NS is the first snowboard company that comes to mind for me.
 And, all boards come with a three-year manufacturer warranty just in case the quality doesn't meet your standards for some reason.
 In my opinion, the construction, performance, and durability rival some of the best higher-end boards on the market.
 For me, it is well worth the money and I know this board will last me a long time and give me the riding experience I am looking for.
 Most comparable high-performance volume shifted boards come with a good price tag, such as the Lib Tech Orca ($650), Ride Warpig ($500), Bataleon Party Wave ($560), K2 Party Platter ($490), Nitro Squash ($530) to name a few, and they all have their unique qualities and attributes.
 It's also always a good idea to ask your Curated Snowboarding Expert about any special offers, discounts, and price-matching opportunities to help you get the best deal for the Never Summer Harpoon.

-Never Summer, as a board manufacturer, has been around for three decades and offers some of the best customer service.
+Never Summer, as a board manufacturer, has been around for three decades and offers some of the best customer services.
 The Harpoon is one of the most unique and versatile freeride boards with a freestyle liveliness on the market that is not a true twin-shaped board.
 For those who like treating the entire mountain or resort as a freestyle playground, but also like freeriding, and are searching for a powder board, this board is a great choice for you.
 Pair this one with some mid-flex all-mountain bindings and you'll be able to go anywhere on the mountain at a moment's notice.
 Testing this board seals it for me: this is a MUST-BUY BOARD that should be added to your arsenal!